-On October 30, 2020, CBL, a direct, wholly owned, consolidated subsidiary of the Company, entered into the KeyBank Credit Facility with the Investment Adviser, as collateral manager, the lenders from time to time parties thereto (each a "Lender"), KeyBank National Association, as administrative agent, and U.S. Bank National Association, as custodian.
+On October 30, 2020, CBL, a direct, wholly owned, consolidated subsidiary of the Company, entered into the KeyBank Credit Facility with the Investment Advisor, as collateral manager, the lenders from time to time parties thereto (each a "Lender"), KeyBank National Association, as administrative agent, and U.S. Bank National Association, as custodian.
 Under the KeyBank Credit Facility, the Lenders have agreed to extend credit to CBL in an aggregate principal amount of up to \$25.0 million as of October 30, 2020.
 CBL may, on any business day prior to October 28, 2022, request an increase in the aggregate principal amount from \$25.0 million to \$100.0 million in accordance with the terms and in the manner described in the KeyBank Credit Facility.
 The period during which the Lenders may make loans to CBL under the KeyBank Credit Facility commenced on October 30, 2020 and will continue through October 28, 2022, unless there is an earlier termination or event of default.
 The KeyBank Credit Facility matures on October 28, 2023, unless there is an earlier termination or event of default.
-Borrowings under the KeyBank Credit Facility bear interest at one-month LIBOR plus 3.5%.
-As of March 31, 2021, the Company had \$0 outstanding and \$25.0 million available under the KeyBank Credit Facility.
+Borrowings under the KeyBank Credit Facility bear interest at one- month LIBOR plus 3.5%.
+The KeyBank Credit Facility includes customary affirmative and negative covenants, including certain limitations on the incurrence of additional indebtedness and liens, as well as usual and customary events of default for revolving credit facilities of this nature.
+As of June 30, 2021, the KeyBank Credit Facility was fully drawn.